-Tree pruning in the Portland, OR, area will depend primarily on the special circumstances of the tree in question.
-While there are some general rules regarding the different pruning types, the timing of pruning and the frequency of pruning, in an urban environment that is so rich with trees, the work performed needs to be adjusted to the situation and goals of each tree owner, within reason.
+The way you prune tree in Portland depends primarily on the special circumstances of the tree in question.
+While there are some general rules regarding the different types, timing, and frequency of pruning, in an urban environment that is so rich with trees, the work performed needs to be adjusted to the situation and goals of each tree owner, within reason.

 The following are general guidelines for the most common frequencies, timing and types of pruning for the majority of the trees you will find in the greater Portland metro area.
 If you ever have questions about your particular tree, feel free to call us at 503-226-7143 to schedule an appointment.